Yum China: Spinoff

 On October 25, 2015, Yum!
-Brands announced that it intended to separate into two independent, publicly traded companies by spinning off Yum China; it took effect 1 November 2016.
+Brands announced that it intended to separate into two independent, publicly traded companies by spinning off Yum China; it took effect on November 1, 2016.

 Brands

-Yum China has several subsidiary brands, including KFC, Taco Bell, Pizza Hut, COFFii & JOY a coffee bar launched in 2018, Huang Ji Huang a casual dining franchise, East Dawning a Jiangnan cuisine fast food franchise and Little Sheep.
-Little Sheep has around 200 restaurants in China, twenty-nine in nine US states, mostly in California, seventeen in Japan, nine in Canada and one in Jakarta, Indonesia.
+Yum China has several subsidiary brands, including KFC, Taco Bell, Pizza Hut, COFFii & JOY (a coffee bar launched in 2018), Huang Ji Huang (a casual dining franchise), East Dawning (a Jiangnan cuisine fast food franchise) and Little Sheep.
+Little Sheep has around 200 restaurants in China, thirty in eleven US states (most of which have been rebranded to Happy Lamb), mostly in California, seventeen in Japan, nine in Canada and one in Jakarta, Indonesia.